rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Incidentally, the negative comments mostly belonged in the general “what you are describing is just bad code, whoever wrote it should have been more careful" category.
 I want to understand how code abstractions could promote erroneous code, my interest is in what makes people not careful.
 _side_note_end

-One simple to explain and not very abstract example that still fits into this section is the `guard`[^guard] combinator in Haskell.
+Let's focus on Haskell.
+One simple to explain and not very abstract example that still fits into this section is the `guard`[^guard] combinator.
 I see it used and I also scratch my head when, say, a JSON parser error says only `"mempty"`.
 Possibly, some programmers think about the abstraction called `Alternative` when they should be thinking about something like `MonadFail`, an abstraction that allows to specify error messages.
-Abstractions seem to come with what psychologist call _commitment bias_.
+Abstractions seem to come with what psychologist call a _commitment bias_ (hey, I am doing `MonadPlus` damn it!).
+It is us, not the tooling, Haskell ecosystem offers a very expressive variety of abstractions.
+E.g. consider the error handling blind spot we talked about earlier.
+You can think about `Either` as a `Bifunctor` or an `ArrowChoice` argument, what typically gets our attention is its throw and forget `Monad` semantics.
 Some of us really dig abstractions and are arguably very good at them.
 But we are kidding ourselves if we do not acknowledge that abstractions can also blind us.
-There seems to be an abstraction for everything.
-E.g. consider the error handling blind spot we talked about earlier.
-You can think about `Either` as a `Bifunctor`, not just as a `Monad`.
 IMO the one thing we can do about it is to be aware.
 More diligence + awareness is typically all it takes.

 [^guard]: For readers not familiar with Haskell, `guard` allows to reject a computation